- African Elephants – Part 2 Introduction

 Meet your teacher

-“I have been a wildlife vet for 30 years and I have seen a lot!
+“I have been a wildlife vet since the 1980s and I have seen a lot!

 I cannot wait to share my experience as well as some stories with you!”